 5. Brown Rice is a Whole Grain

 Unlike white rice, brown rice has not lost its wholeness.
+A nationally representative sample of people from the U.S. found that individuals who eat more whole grains had better diet quality and consumed more fiber and polyunsaturated fatty acids, and less sugar, saturated fatty acids, and cholesterol.
 Studies show that six servings of whole grains weekly can lower the creation of arterial plaque build-up and reduce chances of developing heart disease and high cholesterol.

 6. Brown Rice is an Antioxidant